When you reach the end of your three years or you receive a replacement sensor, you must swap your current sensors with your new ones.

 Assign names that correspond to the new sensors for easier merging.
 Conserv recommends that you create a spreadsheet with the new sensor serial numbers and their corresponding pair.
 You can also label each sensor with removable tape for quick identification.

-Activate the Sensors
+Activate the New Sensors

-Activate each sensor by pulling the tab, ensuring that you are close to a working gateway for smooth initial connection.
+Activate each new sensor by pulling the tab, ensuring that you are close to a working gateway for smooth initial connection.
 Avoid pulling too many tabs in quick succession to prevent connectivity issues.
 You can activate sensors in place or at your desk, depending on your workflow preference.
 You may prefer to compare the sensors for calibration, checking acceptable ranges for new sensors based on their specifications.

 You may want to activate and merge the sensors in batches based on the number of sensors you are handling.
 Conserv recommends that you work with 10 or fewer sensors at a time to ensure smooth processing.